Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

   krnlWait.push_back(krnlDone);
 ```

 d.
-Kernel arguments are set, input buffer is transferred from host to FPGA, kernel is enqueued and the output is read from FPGA           to host for processing the multiple iterations.
+For each iteration: kernel arguments are set, commands to write the input buffer to the FPGA, execute the kernel and read the results back to the host are enqueued.

 ```cpp
   // Set Kernel arguments.
 Read, Enqueue Kernel and Write for each iteration